Vasile11416/Weather/README.md

 # Weather 🌤🌦🌈🌩❄️☁️
 The objective of this application is to find weather.
-The User Interface is designed to be Mobile-first, with focus on iOS devices
+The User Interface is designed to be Mobile-first friendly, with a particular focus on iOS devices.
+Next step will be to find a hosting service :)